Fire-grilled Caesar Salad with Wild Alaskan Salmon

 - 1/2 cup extra virgin olive oil Add to list

 - 1/4 cup chopped fresh herbs (try a mix of parsley, dill, tarragon or basil) Add to list

 - Salt and pepper, to taste Add to list

 - Caesar salad dressing of your choice (make your own Traditional Caesar Salad Dressing) Add to list

 - 1 cup coarsely shredded Parmesan cheese Add to list

 - Sliced radishes, for garnish Add to list

-Lay the romaine halves, cut side up, on a large tray.
-Place the salmon fillets, remaining vegetables and bread slices on the tray as well.
-Combine the olive oil, herbs, salt and pepper; brush generously over all the items on the tray.
+Lay romaine halves, cut side up, on a large tray.
+Place salmon fillets, remaining vegetables and bread slices on the tray as well.
+Combine olive oil, herbs, salt and pepper; brush generously over all the items on the tray.

-Heat your gas grill to medium-high or get your coals nice and hot.
-Place the salmon on the grill and close the lid.
+Heat a grill to medium-high heat.
+Place salmon on the grill and close the lid.
 Cook, without turning, for about 12 minutes.
-In the last 5 or 6 minutes of cooking time, add the asparagus, squash and any other vegetables to the grill.
-Cook the vegetables until tender but not mushy and the salmon until opaque throughout.
-Remove all the cooked ingredients to a clean tray.
+In the last 5 or 6 minutes of cooking time, add asparagus, squash and any other vegetables to the grill.
+Cook vegetables until tender but not mushy and the salmon until opaque throughout.
+Remove all cooked ingredients to a clean tray.

-Place the romaine halves and the baguette slices on the grill and cook about 2 minutes, turning once, or until the edges of the romaine begin to lightly crisp.
+Place romaine halves and baguette slices on the grill and cook for about 2 minutes, turning once, or until the edges of romaine begin to lightly crisp.
 The baguette slices should be light golden.

 Place each wedge of romaine on a salad plate.
-Divide the salmon, vegetables and baguette among the plates.
-Drizzle each salad with Caesar dressing and top with the Parmesan and sliced radishes.
+Divide salmon, vegetables and baguette among the plates.
+Drizzle each salad with Caesar dressing and top with Parmesan and sliced radishes.

 Recipe by, PCC Chef